A ONE-0F-A-KIND OFFERING: HISTORICALLY

 and a property of great historic significance and pedigree just

 12 miles east of Syracuse.
-Cultivated buyers seeking a private oasis,
+Ideal for cultivated buyers seeking a

 An Historic Icon.
 Situated on 114